micahwoods/atcweb3/content/post/it-doesnt-have-to-be-so-complicated/index.md

 Take home message: understand the difference between salinity and sodicity, and apply that to water movement in sand rootzones.

+### 2. Salinity confusion

-2) A correspondent wrote, about Mehlich 3 soil test results, and how to apply the [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/) approach in this situation.
+A correspondent wrote, about Mehlich 3 soil test results, and how to apply the MLSN approach in this situation.

 "Our sodium levels are on the high end at 30 ppm on average.
 Our irrigation water is extremely high in bi-carbs as well.
 K average [in the soil] is 64, Mg 160, Ca 1,627.
 So to combat the growing sodium levels do I just disregard our Ca numbers and push gypsum to flush Na out?"